MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/06/devtools-103.md

 ![Right-click an HTML file to open a browser instance and the 'Edge DevTools' tab.](devtools-103-images/edge-devtools-rightclick-html-file.png)

-Also, you can now also use the **Application** tool to gain insights into the storage and service worker information of your project, without leaving Visual Studio Code:
+You can now also use the **Application** tool to gain insights into the storage and service worker information of your project, without leaving Visual Studio Code:

 ![The Application tool in the 'Edge DevTools' tab within Visual Studio Code.](devtools-103-images/edge-devtools-application-tool.png)